PolyAkaMorph/airflow_tries/README.md

 docs.microsoft.com/ru-ru/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v - enable hyper-v
 docs.docker.com/docker-for-windows/install/ - docker install

-_requirements: win 10, at least 4 gb ram, 64 bit cpu and internet required enable hyper-v (link above) virtualization must be enabled - check it in task manager\performance\cpu (if not -  activate it in bios) install docker (link above) use linux containers_
+//requirements: win 10, at least 4 gb ram, 64 bit cpu and internet required enable hyper-v (link above) virtualization must be enabled - check it in task manager\performance\cpu (if not -  activate it in bios) install docker (link above) use linux containers

 _start win power shell (it was not working from first time, probably some internet lag) - this uploads ubuntu image_ docker pull ubuntu